NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Keketar.md

     desc: "DC 42, attack +32; __9th __  _[[Spells/Divine Wrath|Divine Wrath]]_, _[[Spells/Prismatic Sphere|Prismatic Sphere]]_; __8th __  _[[Spells/Cursed Metamorphosis|Baleful Polymorph]]_, _[[Spells/Confusion|Confusion]]_; __7th __  _[[Spells/Disintegrate|Disintegrate]]_, _[[Spells/Dispel Magic|Dispel Magic (At Will)]]_, _[[Spells/Shatter|Shatter (At Will)]]_, _[[Spells/Warp Mind|Warp Mind (x3)]]_; __6th __  _[[Spells/Teleport|Teleport (At Will) (Self Only)]]_; __5th __  _[[Spells/Creation|Creation (At Will)]]_, _[[Spells/Translocate|Dimension Door]]_, _[[Spells/Mirage|Hallucinatory Terrain (See Reshape Reality) (x2)]]_; __4th __  _[[Spells/Confusion|Confusion (At Will)]]_, _[[Spells/Translocate|Dimension Door (At Will)]]_; __2nd __  _[[Spells/Detect Alignment|Detect Alignment (At Will) (Lawful Only)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_ __(4th)__ _[[Spells/Unfettered Movement|Freedom of Movement]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) The keketar can take the appearance of any Huge or smaller creature.
-This doesn't change its Speed or its attack and damage bonuses with its Strikes, but might change the damage type its Strikes deal.\n"
+This doesn't change its Speed or its attack and damage bonuses with its Strikes, but might change the damage type its Strikes deal.\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  1d10 + 15 bludgeoning damage, DC 42 Fortitude check save\n"
+    desc: "`pf2:1`  1d10+15 bludgeoning damage, DC 42 Fortitude check save\n\n* * *\n"

   - name: "Reshape Reality"
     desc: " (concentrate,divine) When the keketar casts [[Spells/Mirage|Mirage]], it infuses the illusion with quasi-real substance.
 Creatures that do not disbelieve the illusion treat structures and terrain created through the spell as though they were real, ascending illusory stairs, becoming trapped by illusory quicksand, and so on."